s0uthview/dragonfly/README.md

 # `dragonfly`
 dragonfly is a very simple Markdown-enabled paste service.
 It includes additional features such as self-destructing (deleted after being viewed) and custom identifiers for your pastes.
 The site is designed to be simple and easy to use.
 This project was made in about 2 hours as a demo for a friend who was interested in learning Python.
+The software can be found live [here.](https://dragonfly.foureyeddeer.com)
 ## `prerequisites`
 In order to run dragonfly, you will need these Python packages:
 ```